fawmi/vue-google-maps/docs/src/components/cluster.md

 # Cluster

-Here you will find some uses for Google Maps Cluster component:
+Here you will find some uses for Google Maps Clusterers.

 [[toc]]

+## Before everything

+Clustering your markers are only possible because of `@googlemaps/markerclusterer`!
+The community is thankful for your effort!

 ## Cluster your markers